 However, given that bankruptcy is the costliest debt solution in terms of its effect on your credit score, it is always wise to look into other debt relief options and their impact on your credit rating.

 There is no such thing as a debt relief solution that is entirely free of consequences.
-Nevertheless, some debt solutions are less damaging on your credit than others.
+Nevertheless, some debt solutions are less damaging to your credit than others.
 Credit counselling, for example, is on the other end of the spectrum from bankruptcy when it comes to its negative impact on your credit score.
 Debt settlement programs are also far less costly than bankruptcy or the consumer proposal.

 The Basics of Debt Settlement